-We need to talk about Henry ( The Archers, Radio 4)
+We should have talked about Henry ( The Archers, coercive control storyline, Radio 4)

-Why has the Archers (BBC Radio 4) domestic conflict storyline left out the children?
+Why did the Archers (BBC Radio 4) domestic conflict storyline leave out the children?

 Henry Titchener is five years old.
 He was adopted by his single mum’s new partner, who might have been a good daddy, but was not.
-In the Archers much debated storyline of coercive control within a relationship, all the focus and sympathy has been on the suffering wife, and how she was driven to extreme violence.
+In the Archer, now concluded storyline of coercive control within a relationship, all the focus and sympathy was on the suffering wife, and how she was driven to extreme violence.
 So what about the children?

-It is quite startling that there has been almost no discussion at all of what the effects might be on this little boy, and how this unfolding saga might throw some much needed light on the plight of the children caught up in domestic violence.
+It is quite startling that there was almost no discussion at all of what the effects might be on this little boy, and how the unfolding saga might have thrown some much needed light on the plight of the children caught up in domestic violence.

 Let’s go back a little.
 Henry was the longed-for child of Helen Archer, conceived by sperm donor and grew up from baby to 5 year old as a child used to being the sole focus of his mum’s attention.
 Normally, when a parent meets a new partner, we would expect some there to be be some reaction from the child.
 Initially interested perhaps, and then jealous about the loss of attention, which would be seen in words and behavior – but no, in this case, the new man Rob was accepted and obeyed pretty much all of the time: “Yes, Daddy” being Henry’s most frequent scripted comment.
 Even when now adoptive Daddy Rob spoke nastily to mum, or dropped Henry's teddy in the bin, considering it a childish redundant toy, Henry continued to accept.
 So perhaps, ,from a psychological viewpoint we could say we are looking at a highly compliant child?
 But it just doesn’t ring true.